ukdsvl/GUML_IEEETAI20/README.md

    Riemannian optimization with Pymanopt+PyTorch, in an end-to-end manner using stochastic optimization.
 The experiment is performed on the popular CUB dataset, which is a benchmark for the Fine-Grained Visual Categorization (FGVC) task in deep metric learning.
-This code can easily be extended for other benchmark datasets like Cars196, SOP etc.
+This code is built following https://github.com/gtolias/mom and can easily be extended for other benchmark datasets like Cars196, SOP etc.

 5. rdml.yml: Contains the required conda environment to be cloned.